Skip to main content

 tip

-no-floating-promises only detects unhandled Promise statements.
+no-floating-promises only detects apparently unhandled Promise statements.
 See no-misused-promises for detecting code that provides Promises to logical locations such as if statements.

 .eslintrc.cjs